gram-blogposts/staging/_posts/2024-06-30-graphormer.md

 The \[VNode\] (or a Virtual Node) is arguably one of the most important contributions from the work.
 It is an artificial node that is connected to <b>all</b> other nodes.
-The authors cite this paper<d-cite key="gilmer2017neuralmessagepassingquantum"></d-cite> as an empirical motivation, but a better intuition behind the concept is as a generalization of the \[CLS\] token widely used in NLP and Vision.
+The authors cite this paper<d-cite key="gilmer2017neuralmessagepassingquantum"></d-cite> as an empirical motivation, but a better intuition behind the concept is as a generalization of the \[CLS\] (or Classification) token widely used in NLP and Vision.
 This has an important implication on $$b$$ and $$\phi$$, because the \[VNode\] is connected to every node,

 $$